Volodymyr-Korolevych/try-it-nuxt-content/README.md

 ### Introduction
 Try-It module is created specifically for nuxt/content environment.
-It contains couple of vue components which do convertion of code-blocks into editable and executable ones (with usage of CodeMirror Editor).
+It contains couple of vue components which do conversion of code-blocks into editable and executable ones (with usage of CodeMirror Editor).

 Try-It components are useful for technical authors who use code snippets to demonstrate JavaScript or HTML language specific examples or behaviours.